 Nothing is worse than feeling like you aren’t doing a good job feeding your baby or toddler.
 And many parents tell me that when their child is underweight, this feeling can be 10x stronger and harder to deal with.
 You’re always wondering if they’ve gotten enough calories or how to get them to eat.
 And even worse, maybe your pediatrician has said something about how they are falling off the growth chart or are only in the 5th percentile on the growth chart.
 Hearing that can make you wonder…”Is my child going to be ok?”.
 You may also feel like you need your toddler to gain weight no matter what the cost.
 Perhaps that means letting them eat their dinner in front of the IPad, or eat their favourite food over and over again out of fear that they won’t eat anything else.

 Before we dive into strategies to help an underweight baby or toddler, make sure to brush up on what underweight really means, what is normal and what’s not, and what the true definition of “falling off the growth chart or curve” is.
-Find all this info in Part 1 of this blog post right here – “Understanding Growth Charts”.
+Find all this info in my Instagram post all about growth charts!

 It’s not just about extra calories